 Digital marketing is growing at such a fast pace that it may all seem confusing sometimes.
 But here’s the lowdown on everything around digital marketing that’s important to know right now.

 The concept of marketing has been around for many years.
-It has experienced a number of massive changes over time, with plenty of new trends appearing.
+It has experienced a number of massive changes over time, with plenty of new digital marketing trends appearing.

 Highly dependent on technological advance, digital marketing is changing and evolving every day.
 Each year sees many new strategies emerging.
 Thus, this article aims to discuss some of the most recent digital marketing trends you shouldn’t miss in 2019.